j-beastman/TABot/README.md

 - [x] Decouple datachad modules from streamlit
 - [ ] Support streaming responses
 - [ ] Add Image caption and Audio transcription support

+## To Run Locally or to develop:
+1. Run `poetry install`
+    - Optional (recommended) add the python interpreter as its location'll be displayed as the first line after poetry install